DemerNkardaz/Misc-Scripts/README.md

 # Misc-Scripts

-Just some scripts for me
+Just some scripts for me.

+All scripts created with AI.

 ## PowerShell Lists Scripts